Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Joe Gibbs Racing

-WHERE HE STANDS: For the fifth consecutive week, Matt Kenseth remained in second place in the Sprint Cup standings.
-He trails points leader Jeff Gordon by just three points and leads third-ranked Kyle Busch by only one point.
+WHERE HE STANDS: For the sixth consecutive week, Matt Kenseth remained in second place in the Sprint Cup standings.
+He trails points leader Jeff Gordon by 15 points and leads third-ranked Kyle Busch by six points.

 18 KYLE BUSCH, Toyota